Thank you for reading and reviewing! I hope you enjoy this chapter.

 Perhaps she should have asked Zuko.
-He would understand and keep her safe.
+He would understand.

 Katara blushed and smiled at the thought.
 Well, he did help her find Yon Rha and she was sure if she asked him to accompany her he would agree, but Zuko was already too busy with other things and he did not need sleepless nights to burden him even more.
-She thought back on what they had talked about the night they had come back from their first day out in the Earth Kingdom city.
+She thought back on what they had talked about the night they had come back from visiting Iroh's teashop.

 Katara vowed never to let her emotions get the best of her, so that they would not cause Zuko any more pain.
 He had endured enough hurt to last him a lifetime and more.
 She was still a bit confused that Zuko seemed to enjoy spending his time with her just as much as he did with his mother and Uncle Iroh, though she did not mind at all.
 Still, she had to wonder if he really enjoyed her company as much as she enjoyed his.

-She was still bewildered about her strange reactions with their encounter with Song and Jin, but she dismissed it, thinking that perhaps she was just trying to protect her friend from gold-seeking women.
+She was also bewildered about her strange reactions with their encounter with Song and Jin, but she dismissed it, thinking that perhaps she was just trying to protect her friend from gold-seeking, social climbing, women.
 But then she had to admit that neither Jin nor Song looked like that type of woman, which only served to confuse her even more.

 She was brought out of her thoughts when a small noise from behind her reached her ears and she spun around only to see a shadow retreat into an alley.
 Narrowing her eyes, Katara uncorked her waterskin and summoned a small water tendril, which she coiled around her arm as her heart began to pound in alarm.
 Pretending that she saw nothing, Katara strolled along the street before rounding a corner.